Last Updated June 16, 2022

 After asking all of the above questions, you’ve hopefully got a pretty good idea of what your would-be Bend buyer’s agent or listing agent is all about.
 The next, and most important question, though, is one that you need to answer yourself.

 A Realtor may say all of the right things, but if it just doesn’t feel like a good fit, that’s definitely something to pay attention to.
 Finding a Realtor in Bend, Oregon or anywhere else is about your intuition as much as anything else.
 Hopefully, though, we’ve given you some tools that you can use to match what’s in your gut with the facts on the ground.

 No two real estate markets are exactly alike, and your Realtor needs to know what makes Bend’s market tick.

 We’re presenting all of this information not as a marketing tool but because it’s a good way to give you good information, and it’s also a way to help you get to know us better.

 If what you see here vibes with your intuition then we’re happy to schedule a time to chat and answer these and any other questions that you might have.
 We don’t want to just talk about us, though–we’re here to listen and find out about what you’re looking for and what makes you tick.

 Even if you’re just in the preliminary stages of maybe considering a purchase or sale down the road, we are happy just to be a resource for you.
-Just contact our Bend office–we are ready to help, wherever you are in your process.
+Just contact our Bend office or click on the button to the right and give us your info.
+We are ready to help, wherever you are in your process.